-I think the Pokémon quote above is very apt for describing E-Sports, as well as the accessibility
+I think the Pokémon quote above is very apt for describing E-Sports, and the accessibility that comes with it.

 E-Sports is something that is increasingly growing in popularity – attracting millions of viewers for the championship spectacle, and with notable YouTubers and Twitch-streamers participating.

 It’s a real industry at the moment, not just for Fortnite, but for other notable games like Pokémon and Minecraft have their own niches online and fans engaging and watching other fans play as well.

-Younger fans, especially Gen Z (those born from 1995 onwards), are willing to spend countless hours watching their favourite
+Younger fans, especially Gen Z (those born from 1995 onwards), are spend countless hours watching their favourite gamers.

 I think the appeal of E-Sports really comes with accessibility – anyone can pick up a controller and master the game; it’s inherently fair.

 In the past, fans couldn’t really share and engage with these properties the way they do today, and that’s what’s driving this spike.

-It was all very much about playing that 8-bit NES game, getting to the final boss, and not dying.
+Originally games were simple, it was all very much about playing that 8-bit NES game, getting to the final boss, and not dying.
 Sure, you might have a four-player game, or race people online from the mid-2000s onwards.
 But it wasn’t so much a “community”.

-We can now share, upload, and analyse these mediums is ways that we just couldn’t before – and Fortnite has recognised this expertly.
+But now, we can now share, upload, and analyse these mediums is ways that we just couldn’t before – and the guys behind Fortnite have recognised this.